drieslab/Giotto/README.md

     Transcriptomics](https://science.sciencemag.org/content/353/6294/78)
   - Updated seqFISH+ cortex example (**NEW**)
   - Updated STARmap cortex example (**NEW**)
-  - New examples for merFISH (3D), MIBI (multiple patient tumor samples) and others will follow soon.
+  - New examples for merFISH (3D) and MIBI (multiple patient tumor samples) will follow soon.